-Why aren't women always wet?
+Why aren't people with vaginas always wet?

 It is normal for vaginas not to either be wet all of the time, wet enough for comfort and pleasure all of the time, or wet throughout all of a sexual endeavor all of the time.
 People with vaginas do indeed have glands which produce vaginal lubrication, sometimes called "vaginal sweating" when we are aroused.
 How much we produce tends to depend on a lot of different factors, though, and be not just individual, but also situational: we won't always produce the same amount of lubrication every day, every year, every decade, or in every relationship or sexual situation.